 There, far out from shore, there is a bulge.
 The sea bends up towards the sky, then runs outwards, almost as if fleeing.
 Bright, painful blue jagged lines rip through the water, visible even through the distance and deflection.
 The weather grows fragmented, confused.
 It isn’t sure whether to be sunny or stormy or cloudy and so it is all of these and none.
-Finally, the sea parts around a gleaming yellow-bronze helm much as butter parts around a knife.
+Finally, the sea parts around a gleaming yellow-bronze helm, skin pulling away from the first touch of a knife.
 The enormous helm raises its face from the waves to the shore, its eyes burning with a horrible light of no particular color.
 The helm continues to rise, exposing a ruined facsimile of a face, then broad shoulders a league across surge above the water, cascading waterfalls and steam from each crevice and surface.

 The rent, ruined, torso smashes through the water, its head by now rearing almost to the low clouds.
 Metal gantries and beams and pipes and gears push skyward, in an endless stream of machinery and artifice.
 After almost half an hour, the beginnings of its legs appear.
 One is twisted, torn, and thin; although the machine is covered in burns, gashes where the metal had melted, ran, and frozen again, fractures, and every sign of abuse, its left leg is in by far the worst condition.
 The hulking mountain of metal limps out of the ocean, dragging its left leg, and rears to its full height.
 It makes no sound besides the creaking and groaning of its metal parts, the hiss of steam, and the crackle of the lightning surround it, yet it emanates an unmistakable aura of fury.